pepkit/pepspec/docs/pephub/pephubclient/python-api.md

-### PEPHubClient as Python API
+# Using the PEPHubClient Python API

-# Example of usage of the pephubclient modules:

 ```python
 from pephubclient import PEPHubClient